wandb/docs/content/guides/integrations/keras.md

 The `WandbCallback`

-* Automatically logs history data from any metrics collected by keras: loss and anything passed into `keras_model.compile()`.
+* Automatically logs history data from any metrics collected by Keras: loss and anything passed into `keras_model.compile()`.
-* Sets summary metrics for the run associated with the "best" training step, where "best" is defined by the `monitor` and `mode` attributes.
-This defaults to the epoch with the minimum `val_loss`. `WandbCallback` will by default save the model associated with the best `epoch`.
+* Sets summary metrics for the run associated with the "best" training step, as defined by the `monitor` and `mode` attributes.
+This defaults to the epoch with the minimum `val_loss`. `WandbCallback` by default saves the model associated with the best `epoch`.
 * Optionally logs gradient and parameter histogram.
 * Optionally saves training and validation data for wandb to visualize.

-### `WandbCallback` Reference
+### `WandbCallback` reference

 | Arguments                  |                                    |
 | -------------------------- | ------------------------------------------- |